 Frustrated by slow progress in achieving nuclear disarmament, many non-nuclear states and non-governmental organizations have advocated for a treaty to outlaw nuclear weapons entirely.
 The Treaty on the Prohibition of Nuclear Weapons was approved by the United Nations General Assembly on July 7, 2017.
 The treaty bans the use, possession, development, testing, and transfer of nuclear weapons.

+Treaty proponents point to the humanitarian consequences of using nuclear weapons and argue that the only way to ensure these weapons are never used again is to eliminate them.
 However, all of the nuclear-armed states and many of their allies expressed opposition to the treaty and boycotted the UN General Assembly negotiations.
 Among other arguments, they claim a ban is unrealistic and potentially counterproductive.
 For more on the treaty, click here.